NoobieMatt/SonarQube/ReadMe.md

 the column order is then defined by setting column 1 to "Activity", followed by the rest of the columns captured above

 #Stage 6:
-Finally the complete table is melted into a tall data set of the Activities ans the rows and each column heading now as a variable once melted is recast into a data.table of the means of the selected columns in stage 4 by each activity
+Finally the complete table is melted into a tall data set of the Subjects and Activities as the rows and each column heading now as a variable the columns are also given "tidier" names by a set of setnames statements and the use of gsub for pattern matching (see CodeBook.md for information on the columns) once melted is recast into a data.table of the means of the selected columns in stage 4 by each activity